Sebastianhju/Runeterra-5e/Rules/Downtime.md

 ### Relaxation

 Sometimes the best thing to do between adventures is relax.
 Whether a character wants a hard-earned vacation or needs to recover from injuries, relaxation is the ideal option for adventurers who need a break.
 This option is also ideal for players who don’t want to make use of the downtime system.

+When you choose this option, you remove all stacks of exhaustion and gain inspiration.